-Giving or selling tobacco to a minor
+Giving or selling tobacco to a minor in Colorado

 Section 18-13-121 C.R.S. of the Colorado criminal code makes it unlawful to give, sell, distribute, dispense, or offer for sale a cigarette, tobacco product, or nicotine product to anyone under 18.